Do you know what you're really paying for in the cloud?

 6. Limit data transfer fees

 It can be expensive to move data to and from a public cloud.
 Cloud providers charge data egress fees to move data off their platforms or even between regions.
-To reduce cloud costs, avoid unnecessary data transfers.

-7. Setup proper access to the cloud
+7. Set up proper access to the cloud

 To reduce costs, some companies limit cloud access to users with experience in cloud cost management, such as cloud architects and engineers.
 These professionals are familiar with providers' offerings and cost structures.
 Ask your team leaders and colleagues and review cloud access.